kiankaas/personal-soccer-stats-analysis/README.md

 **Possible Explanation**:

-- **Competition Level**: Interestingly, the average competition level was very similar for all weather conditions, ranging from 3.39-3.72.
-This confirms that the competition level was not the main contributor for a lower Goal Contribution rate in Cloudy conditions.
+- **Competition Level**: Interestingly, the average competition level was very similar across weather conditions, ranging from 3.39 to 3.72.
+This suggests that competition was not the primary reason for lower goal contributions in Cloudy conditions.
 -

 **Further Analysis on Cloudy Weather Performance**

-- Out of 28 games played in Cloudy conditions:
+- Out of **28 games played in Cloudy conditions**:
-     - 17 games (61%) resulted in 0 Goal Contributions.
+     - 17 games (**61%**) resulted in **0** Goal Contributions.
-     - 5 games (18%) resulted in 1 Goal Contribution.
+     - 5 games (**18%**) resulted in **1** Goal Contribution.
-     - 6 games (21%) resulted in 2+ Goal Contributions.
+     - 6 games (**21%**) resulted in **2+** Goal Contributions.
+- Cloudy weather led to the most extreme fluctuations in performance.
+While a small number of games (21%) resulted in high contributions (2+ G/A), the overwhelming majority (61%) ended with no goal contributions at all.
+This pattern suggests that Cloudy conditions were the most inconsistent and difficult to perform in.
 - **Drought**: During my first year at the club, I recorded a 9-game stretch without a goal contribution in cloudy conditions.
 - **Team impact**: Throughout this 9-game stretch, my team averaged 2.0 Goals Forward per game, which is slightly below the overall 2.5 Goals Foward per game in Cloudy conditions.
      - While this may have played a role, it doesn't fully explain my lack of goal contributions in cloudy conditions.